All active UAPS members are welcome to attend.

 Please note we will also be hosting an instructor's only course later in the year!

-Please see up to date event info at www.paddleuaps.com/film-fest.
-Ticket sales will open in December!
+Please see up to date event info at www.paddleuaps.com/film-festival

 BROUGHT TO YOU BY